 When someone who knows multiple languages completes a basic activity, more of the brain is in use compared to someone who only speaks one language.
 And more brain involvement helps support brain health.
 And in cases of supporting brain health, the earlier you start, the better off you’ll be in the end.

 Being fluent in a foreign language can help you focus more on the task at hand.
 A study that was carried out on bilingual people showed that they were better mentally equipped to focus on tasks despite distractions.
 While both groups were able to maintain focus, bilinguals were able to respond faster than those who only spoke one language.
 This rests on the notion that people who speak more than one language regularly move back and forth between languages, increasing their ability to focus.
+By learning to switch between languages rapidly, the cognitive benefits of being bilingual boost their brain health.

 It turns out that people who speak tonal languages have a more developed understanding of music.
 Tonal languages like Mandarin require the use of different tones of the same word to create variations in the language.
 This means that the same word spoken at a different tone has an entirely different meaning.